 We’re a little bit right to be worried, but it’s not the whole story.

-One in three jobs is likely to be severely disrupted or to disappear in the next decade, because of technological change.
-Many of these will be in low skill areas, but if you think that highly skilled jobs are immune, think again.
+One in three jobs is likely to be severely disrupted or disappear in the next decade, because of technological change.
+Many of these will be in low-skill areas, but if you think that highly skilled jobs are immune, think again.

 Actually, many companies that are early adopters of AI and new digital technologies have found that they achieve the best, most cost-effective outcomes when humans and AI work side by side.

 In fact, AI does not automate jobs; it automates certain skills or tasks within jobs.
-In the economy of the future, process-oriented skills will be mostly performed by machine.
-Reasoning skills such as: analysis, problem solving, creativity, conflict resolution, design and social skills, will be left to humans, because we’re better at these things.
+In the economy of the future, process-oriented skills will be mostly performed by machines.
+Reasoning skills such as analysis, problem-solving, creativity, conflict resolution, design and social skills, will be left to humans because we’re better at these things.
 That’s one very good reason to upskill.

 2. New digital careers are flexible, high-growth and high pay